 The energy action plans select a handful of specific strategies that are achievable in the short term (1-3 years), detail the strategies in feasible incremental steps, identify the stakeholders and desired outcomes, identify the organizations and individuals responsible for implementing the actions, and set a timeline for each step.
 The action plans are also considered to be living documents that will be regularly updated by the task forces and OIA has offered funding for the update of energy plans.
 In fiscal year 2019, the CNMI and the Virgin Islands Water and Power Authority applied for and received funding to update the territorial energy plan and integrated resource plan, respectively.
-In fiscal year 2020, American Samoa applied and received funding to update its energy plan and re-establish its American Samoa Renewable Energy Committee (ASREC).
+In fiscal year 2020, American Samoa applied and received funding to update its energy plan and reestablish its American Samoa Renewable Energy Committee (ASREC).
+In fiscal year 2021, the island of Guam received funding to update the Guam Strategy and Energy Plan.

-OIA's Energizing Insular Communities (EIC) grant program plays a crucial role in helping the territories implement the actions identified in the strategic energy plans and action plans and will be key to a clean energy future in the territories.
-In FY 2022, the program will shift to put increased emphasis on clean and renewable energy and grid infrastructure.
+OIA's EIC grant program plays a crucial role in helping the territories implement the actions identified in the strategic energy plans and action plans and will be key to a clean energy future in the territories.
+In response to the Administration's prioritization of clean and renewable energy, electric vehicles, and grid infrastructure, the EIC program will adjust accordingly.
 This shift will further reduce reliance and expenditures on imported fuels, develop and utilize domestic energy sources, and continue to improve the performance of current energy infrastructure and overall energy efficiency in the territories while transitioning to cleaner and renewable energy sources and infrastructure.
-Each year OIA releases a call letter containing grant application instructions and set criteria for selecting the best submissions.
-The greatest weight is given to proposals that reduce a territory's cost of electricity, are identified in the territory's strategic energy plan or energy action plan and propose to expend the funds within 24 months.
+Each year, OIA publishes the grant application instructions with set criteria for selecting the best submissions.
+The greatest weight is given to proposals that reduce a territory's cost of electricity, are identified in the territory's strategic energy plan or energy action plan, and propose to expend the funds within 24-36 months.
 Review meetings are held with OIA senior staff, the Budget and Grants Management Division, and others to review and discuss each submission.
 Projects are selected for funding based on the results of these meetings and information provided by territorial governments.

 Since 2013, American Samoa has made significant progress in implementing the strategies identified in its 2013 Energy Action Plan.
 The ASREC updated its Energy Action Plan in 2016 with the assistance of NREL and added new strategies that continue to reduce the cost of electricity and improve energy infrastructure in the territory.
-In fiscal year 2020, American Samoa focused its funding requests on providing 100% renewable energy on the island of Aunu'u by installing solar photovoltaic systems with battery storage, and on a pilot program to convert waste oil to distilled, usable fuel.
+In fiscal year 2021, awards were provided to the American Samoa Medical Center for a solar photovoltaic microgrid and energy efficient cooling, and for solar panels at the Shipyard, continuing upgrades to increase energy efficiency and reduce costs.
 The American Samoa Power Authority also continues its work on EIC-funded energy project in the territory.
 For Phase II of the Manu'a Renewable Energy Initiative, OIA awarded the American Samoa Power Authority a fiscal year 2017 EIC grant to of \$817,528 to help purchase battery-storage for the Ofu Solar Photovoltaic system, which were received and transported to the Ofu power plant in early 2019.
 The system has been in full operation and has significantly reduced diesel usage, depending on PV production.
-The Power authority also continues its work to retrofit streetlights with LED streetlights throughout the territory.
+The Power Authority continues to make progress in its goal of providing 100% renewable energy on the island of Aunu'u with securing a land lease to install solar photovoltaic systems with battery storage.